flaxandteal/dp-compose/cantabular-import/README.md

 Go services will automatically rebuild upon detecting source file changes.

-If you need to make adjustments to compose files etc, you can just run `docker-compose up -d` and docker-compose will automatically detect which services need rebuilding (no need to bring everything down first).
+If you need to make adjustments to compose files etc, you can just run `make start-detached` and docker-compose will automatically detect which services need rebuilding (no need to bring everything down first).

-## Other Info ##

-dp-dataset-api requires a connection to a graph db in order to not complain at healthcheck time, but it isn't used at all during this journey.
-For this reason the neo4j image is included in the stack.